caplanhook/family-stories/SUBMISSION.md

 - **Reorder and stitch, never rewrite.** The AI may untangle chronology, reposition tangents, and add minimal connective tissue, but it never changes the phrasing.
 - **Always show the ground truth.** Every story ships with the original recording attached.
 The audio file serves as both a keepsake the family will treasure and proof that the written version reflects what she actually said.
 - **Acknowledge uncertainty instead of guessing.** Transcription fails most on the proper nouns family stories are full of (names, places).
 Rather than guess, the prototype flags low-confidence words for a one-tap fix.
 Those corrections compound into a per-family corpus of people and places over the subscription so the transcription can get smarter.
+- **Warn before editing.** Less technically fluent users are more likely to make mistakes during editing that will inadvertently remove key parts of their story.
+Warn users prior to making substantial changes that will be hard to undo.

 ## 3. What would this look like with 5 engineers and 3 months?